RI Whale Watching Adventures

 Pilot Whales

-These whales will range in size between 10 and 25 ft. and weigh up to 2 tons.
+Nick named Pothead whales, they travel in large pods.
+Their size will range between 10 and 25 ft. and weigh up to 2 tons.
 They are distinguished by their bulbous heads and sickle shaped flippers that are sharply pointed and long.
-They are also called Pothead whales and travel in large pods.
 Their color is black to dark gray.
-They often associate with bottlenose and Atlantic white-sided dolphins.
+They often associate with bottlenose and Atlantic white-sided dolphins..

 Atlantic White-Sided Dolphin